nemster/fund_manager/README.md

 - the amount of unstaked XRD
 - the name of the DeFi protocol it invested in
 - the number of new fund units that will be distributed
+- the new total value of the DeFi protocol it invested in

 ```
 CALL_METHOD